scottvr/phart/docs/GHM-LATEX.md

 ```

 Yeah.
 Its just the ratio describfing the tilde character which coerces the LateX renderer behind the **mathjax/ghfm** backend system to actually
 predictably spit out space characters and respect them (_so long as they are surrounded by **sentinal dots**._) It seems fitting somehow that then I'd paste some straightforward text into a fenced block designed to display it just right, and I'd end up getting properly typeset and renderer-as-math **nonsense** out of it.
 I had to work so hard for the _nonsense **I wanted**_.
+That is clearly some sort of _ironic coincidence_.

 ### I AM IRONIC MAN

-Some sort of ironic coincidence.
 Anyway, as you see... **Phart is exploring New Media **to express itself through _Math, Science, and Visual Arts_.

 We hope you'll join us again _for our next adventure_ through needless _**ASCII** Adventures_!